jbcodeforce/aws-messaging-samples/docs/labs/failover-lab.md

     ```

-    The 0.0.0.0 is important, to make the connection, as we run inside container with a docker define network.
+    The 0.0.0.0 is important, to make the connection, as we run inside container with a docker defined network.

 ## ActiveMQ Artemis